YapengTian/SRCNN-Keras/README.md

 Implement SRCNN via Keras with Theano as backend.
 For a fair comparison with published works, low-resolution images are produced by Matlab imresize function.

 # Use pre-trained model
+1. Download [Matconvnet](http://www.vlfeat.org/matconvnet/) and compile it
-run SRCNN_test.m in “test” folder (training set is Yang91)
+2. run SRCNN_test.m in “test” folder (training set is Yang91)

 # Training
 1. generate training patches using matlab